-The Pathologists' Assistant (PathA) program, combines intense academic studies with one year of practical work in the field.
+The Master of Science in Pathologists' Assistant (PathA) program, combines intense academic studies with one year of practical work in the field.
 Students earn a Master of Science that prepares them to work, under the direction of a pathologist, as a highly qualified allied health professional in anatomic pathology laboratories throughout the country.

 About the Curriculum

 Successful completion of the Master of Science in Pathologists’ Assistant program will require three (3) semesters of coursework plus twelve months of clinical education at several of the affiliated clinical sites.

 Visit the Drexel University program catalog page for more information

 Congratulations to Lauren Nerotto, winner of the Dean’s Travel Award.
 The Dean’s Travel Award is meant to partially defray the cost of attending a scientific meeting at which a graduate student is making a presentation, or is related to the student’s graduate study.

 As part of the PathA students’ Montgomery County Coroner’s Office clinical rotation, they are offered the opportunity to write an article for the ABMDI monthly newsletter.
 Meredith Starczewski, Class of 2022, wrote "The Perspective of a Pathologist Assistant Graduate Student in a Forensic Setting" in the July 2021 issue.

 Online Pathologists' Assistant Conference